-St Johnstone v Celtic
+Celtic beat bottom club St Johnstone

 Post update

-Foul by Stevie May (St. Johnstone).
+Foul by Lars Dendoncker (St. Johnstone).

 Goal!